ImageMagick/Usage-Markdown/color_mods/index.md

 In many ways "`-linear-stretch`" is very similar to the previous "`-contrast-stretch`" operator.
 Both functions can take black-point and white-point arguments as either raw counts or as percentages of the total number of pixels involved.
-However there are several important differences.
+However, there are several important differences.

 One difference has to do with how the default black-point and white-point is computed.
-With "`-contrast-stretch`".
-If only one value, the black-point, is provided, then the white point will be the same value.
+With "`-contrast-stretch`", if only one value, the black-point, is provided, then the white point will be the same value.
 Thus "`-contrast-stretch 1`" is equivalent to "`-contrast-stretch 1x1`" and "`-contrast-stretch 1%`" is equivalent to "`-contrast-stretch 1x1%"`".
 However, with "`-linear-stretch`", if only one value, the black-point, is provided, then the white point will be the complement value.